-- Changing the text of the form, either by crossing out parts of it or adding statements to it. - Using the form to request that a flat dollar amount of tax or a certain percentage of your wages be withheld - this is illegal!
-Federal income tax is calculated on the basis of your withholding allowances and marital status. - Telling your employer that some of the information on the form is false.
+- Changing the text of the form, either by crossing out parts of it or adding statements to it. - Using the form to request that a flat dollar amount of tax or a certain percentage of your wages be withheld this is illegal!
+Federal income tax is calculated on the basis of your filing status, income, deductions, and credits.

+• Telling your employer that some of the information on the form is false.

 If you submit an unacceptable W-4, you ought to fill out a new one.
-If you don't, and you're a new employee, your employer will have to assume that you are single and have zero withholding allowances.
+If you don't, and you're a new employee, your employer will have to assume that you are single with no other adjustments (i.e., you made no entries in Steps 2-4 of the W-4).
 If you're not a new employee, your employer will keep using your most recent W-4 on file.
-Either way, you could easily end up paying more in taxes than you have to!
+Either way, you could easily end up having more taxes withheld than is necessary!